rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 Note that closing the channel may be considered good practice, but isn&#8217;t strictly necessary here - it will be done automatically anyway when the underlying connection is closed.

-Client disconnection events can be <a href="/networking.html#logging">observed in server node logs</a>.
+Client disconnection events can be [observed in server node logs](/networking.html#logging).

 ## <a id="connection-and-channel-lifspan" class="anchor" href="#connection-and-channel-lifspan">Connection and Channel Lifespan</a>